Mozilla VPN will be released in the coming weeks

 However, Mozilla has stated that it intends to make its VPN available in other selected areas by the end of the year.

-Regarding the monthly charge, the company stated that “it will continue to offer Mozilla VPN with the existing pricing model for a limited time, which allows you to protect up to five devices with Windows, Android and iOS at $ 4,99 per month. ”
+Regarding the monthly fee, stated that it "will continue to offer Mozilla VPN with its existing pricing model for a limited time, which allows you to protect up to five Windows, Android, and iOS devices for $4,99 per month."

 The Mozilla VPN was released last September.
 The beta was only available to US residents, but the company announced that users from more than 200 countries have joined the waiting list.